asyncapi/spec/spec/asyncapi.md

 A channel is an addressable component, made available by the server, for the organization of [messages](#definitionsMessage).
 [Producer](#definitionsProducer) applications send messages to channels and [consumer](#definitionsConsumer) applications consume messages from channels.
 Servers MAY support many channel instances, allowing messages with different content to be addressed to different channels.
 Depending on the server implementation, the channel MAY be included in the message via protocol-defined headers.

 #### <a name="definitionsProtocol"></a>Protocol
 A protocol is the mechanism (wireline protocol or API) by which [messages](#definitionsMessage) are exchanged between the application and the [channel](#definitionsChannel).
-Example protocols include, but are not limited to, AMQP, HTTP, JMS, Kafka, MQTT, STOMP, Mercure, WebSocket.
+Example protocols include, but are not limited to, AMQP, HTTP, JMS, Kafka, Anypoint MQ, MQTT, STOMP, Mercure, WebSocket.

 #### <a name="definitionsBindings"></a>Bindings
 A "binding" (or "protocol binding") is a mechanism to define protocol-specific information.
 Therefore, a protocol binding MUST define protocol-specific information only.